-Revenue from Computer infrastructure and cloud solutions:
+Revenue from Cloud infrastructure and computer solutions:

-Revenues from Computer infrastructure and cloud solutions are recognized in profit or loss at a point in time, with the transfer of control over the goods sold to the customer.
-Usually the control is transferred when the goods are delivered to the customer.
+Revenues from Cloud infrastructure and computer solutions are recognized in profit or loss at a point in time, with the transfer of control over the goods sold to the customer.
+Usually, the control is transferred when the goods are delivered to the customer.